 Day 1: Ferry to Orkney / Kirkwall

-From the small village of St. Margaret’s Hope, we travel by car to explore a small chain of islands connected by the Churchill Barriers on the east side of the Scapa Flow, then spend the afternoon in bustling Kirkwall.
+From the small village of St. Margaret’s Hope, we travel by road along a small chain of islands connected by the Churchill Barriers on the east side of the Scapa Flow to reach bustling Kirkwall, the capital of the archipelago.
 Enjoy a scenic walk through the town's narrow flagstone streets, a foray to the ruins of Bishop’s Palace and Earl’s Palace, and a visit to the 12th-century St. Magnus Cathedral.
-We continue to Burray village, a short distance over a causeway onto the red sandstone isle of the same name, which will be our base for the next three nights as we explore the nature, history
+Continue to Burray village, a short distance over a causeway onto the red sandstone isle of the same name, which will be our base for the next three nights as we explore the nature, history

 Day 2: Exploring Orkney’s Stone Age Heritage

 Brae, a UNESCO World Heritage Site, is Europe’s most complete Neolithic settlement, consisting of 10 remarkably well-preserved clustered houses.
 Maes Howe, a chambered cairn and passage grave, prompts further wonder as we contemplate the superb craftsmanship of these Stone Age artisans.
 We also visit the spectacular Ring of Brodgar, the finest-known truly circular ring of standing stones dating to the late Neolithic or early Bronze Age, and the nearby henge made of even larger megaliths, Stones of Stenness.
-As we head toward the Yesnaby coast’s red sandstone cliffs, our relaxed pace allows plenty of time to drink in scenery
+As we head toward the Yesnaby coast’s red sandstone cliffs, a relaxed pace allows plenty of time to drink in scenery

-Day 4: Fly to Edinburgh / Depart
+Day 4: Deerness / Fly to Edinburgh / Depart

-We spend our final day exploring the eastern coast of Deerness.
-Stops may include the site of the Brough of Deerness, where the remains of a 10th-century Norse chapel and settlement perch on a giant grassy rock jutting into the North Sea, and Mull Head Nature Reserve, a heath and sea cliff refuge for myriad seabirds.
+We spend our final morning exploring the eastern coast of Deerness.
+At the Brough of Deerness, the remains of a 10th-century Norse chapel and settlement are perched atop a giant grassy rock jutting into the North Sea.
+Nearby, Mull Head Nature Reserve is a heath and sea cliff refuge for myriad seabirds.
 Seals, dolphins